IncognitoCoding/fexception/README.md

 The purpose of fexception is not to replace or remove traceback or exceptions but to act as a companion to increase valuable messages.

-fexception allows anyone to create helper/utility/common modules that raise exceptions to get ignored when returning an exception.
-This helps provide clean messaging and traceback troubleshooting.
+fexception allows anyone to create helper/utility/common modules that raise exceptions to get ignored when returning an exception traceback information and add the caller details into the message.

 Description
 ===========